Endothelial cell stimulation overcomes restriction and promotes productive and latent HIV-1 infection of resting CD4+ T cells

 Highly active antiretroviral therapy (HAART) is able to suppress human immunodeficiency virus type 1 (HIV-1) to undetectable levels in the majority of patients, but eradication has not been achieved because latent viral reservoirs persist, particularly in resting CD4+ T lymphocytes.
 It is generally understood that HIV-1 does not efficiently infect resting CD4+ T cells, and latent infection in those cells may arise when infected CD4+ T lymphoblasts return to resting state.
 In this study, we found that stimulation by endothelial cells can render resting CD4+ T cells permissible for direct HIV infection, includingboth productive and latent infection.
 These stimulated T cells remain largely phenotypically unactivated and show a lower death rate than activated T cells, which promotes the survival of infected cells.
 The stimulation by endothelial cells does not involve interleukin 7 (IL-7), IL-15, CCL19, or CCL21.
 Endothelial cells line the lymphatic vessels inthe lymphoid tissues and have frequent interactions with T cells in vivo.
 Our study proposes anew mechanism for infection of resting CD4+ T cells in vivo and a new mechanism for latent infection in resting CD4+ T cells.

 Shen, Anding; Baker, Jacob J.; Scott, Geoffrey L.; and Davis, Yelena P., "Endothelial cell stimulation overcomes restriction and promotes productive and latent HIV-1 infection of resting CD4+ T cells" (2013).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 436.